Pop-up notification: Support on different systems

-In Windows 2000, Microsoft introduced balloon help-like passive pop-up notifications, tied to the notification area of the task bar.
+In Windows 2000, Microsoft introduced balloon help-like passive pop-up notifications, tied to the notification area of the taskbar.
 Notifications get queued when user is away or screensaver is running, and get shown when the user resumes activity.
 They remain on screen for nine seconds while fading out if the user appears to ignore them.
 Microsoft also adopted similar notifications for its other software such as Windows Phone using the Microsoft Push Notification Service, Internet Explorer 7 and later, Microsoft Outlook, Microsoft Security Essentials, as well as Windows 8 and Windows 10 using the Windows Notification Service.

 Desktop notifications are a proposed standard for freedesktop.org, but all the major desktop environments running on the X Window System already support this standard, making them typically available on Linux and other Unix-like systems.
 Google adopted the concepts of notification drawer and toast popup messages for user notifications as basic components of its Android operating system.

-As of 10.8 Mountain Lion, OS X provides desktop notifications via Notification Center.
+macOS (since OS X Mountain Lion) provides desktop notifications via Notification Center.
 Previous versions of OS X have no built-in desktop notification feature; however, Growl is a popular application that provides similar functionality and enjoys broad support from third-party software. iOS also includes Notification Center as of iOS 5.

+JavaScript

+Browsers that support JavaScript typically implement the Notification API.
+This API asks for user confirmation to allow popups and give the programmer the opportunity to display notifications with a text (body) along with a descriptive icon and header.